he249619/fastrobots-2026/Pages/Lab1.md

 ### Task 2

-Another command that needed to be implemented was "SEND_THREE_FLOATS", which would allow me to send three seperate floats from my laptop to the Artemis board.
-Similar to the "ECHO" command, it had to be ensured that the user sent the necessary amount of parameters in order to for this command to work properly.
+Another command that needed to be implemented was `SEND_THREE_FLOATS`, which would allow me to send three seperate floats from my laptop to the Artemis board.
+Similar to the `ECHO` command, it had to be ensured that the user sent the necessary amount of parameters in order to for this command to work properly.
 Since this command expects three seperate floats, it needed to check to see if these parameters were provided.
 Given that they were, the local float variables would then be assigned the values of the floats provided form the laptop, and the board printed these floats to the serial monitor.

 ```cpp
 case SEND_THREE_FLOATS: